DoronYitz/takemyhand-ui/README.md

 ## About

 Takemy& is a smart system for distributing food packages to the community using coordinates and etc.
-Also it has a live control panel for the organizers of the food distributing event.
+Also it has a live control panel for the organizers of the food distribution event.

-UI part is a website that shares information about Takemy& and its contribution to the community, includes:
+UI part shares information about Takemy& and its contributions to the community, including:

 - Next events information
 - Registering to the next event